Tuesday, June 6, 2023

 May 4, 2023

-in Book Notes, Columns, Jean Cash, Uncategorized
+in Book Notes, Columns, Uncategorized

 Allegra Goodman and SamSam serves as a female version of Demon Copperhead: in her novel, Sam, Allegra Goodman tells the coming of age story of a young girl who, like Demon, grows up under hostile circumstances.
 Though the setting of her novel is a town in New England rather than one in the South, and Sam’s family is slightly above that of Demon on the social scale, both protagonists undergo similar hardships, and both ultimately achieve qualified success.